 The princess of Exile, the Art Lover!

-Alia Shahin Al-Senoussi was born in Washington, DC, for a Libyan father and an American mother.
-Her father is from the Al-Sanoussi family that was expelled from Libya in 1969 when General Muammar Al-Gaddafi overthrew the throne by a coup d’état and declared himself the leader of the Republic of Libya.
-Her grandfather Prince Abdullah Abd Al Senoussi was a political leader in the government of King Idriss the first and was also a businessman and lands’ owner and was assigned by the king in the counter-coup attempts after 1969.
-Alia plays a significant role in the world of art around the globe, and has her own imprint in helping and encouraging contemporary Arab artists from different countries.
+Alia Al-Senussi was born in Washington, DC, for a Libyan father and an American mother.
+Her father is from the Al-Senussi family that was expelled from Libya in 1969 when General Muammar Al-Gaddafi overthrew the throne by a coup d’état and declared himself the leader of the Republic of Libya.
+Her grandfather Prince Abdullah Abd Al-Senussi was a political leader in the government of King Idriss the first and was also a businessman and lands’ owner and was assigned by the king in the counter-coup attempts after 1969.
+Alia plays a significant role in the world of art around the globe and has her own imprint in helping and encouraging contemporary Arab artists from different countries.
 To get to know her more, we had this small chat:

 Born and raised in exile away from your country, how did you manage to preserve your Libyan heritage despite all the circumstances?